kubernetes/enhancements/keps/sig-apps/0753-sidecarcontainers.md

 ### Risks and Mitigations

-You could set all containers to have `lifecycle.type: Sidecar`, this would cause strange behaviour in regards to shutting down the sidecars when all the non-sidecars have exited.
+You could set all containers to have `lifecycle.type: PreSidecar` or `lifecycle.type: PostSidecar`, this would cause strange behaviour in regards to shutting down the sidecars when all the non-sidecars have exited.
 To solve this the api could do a validation check that at least one container is not a sidecar.

-Init containers would be able to have `lifecycle.type: Sidecar` applied to them as it's an additional field to the container spec, this doesn't currently make sense as init containers are ran sequentially.
+Init containers would be able to have `lifecycle.type: PreSidecar` or `lifecycle.type: PostSidecar` applied to them as it's an additional field to the container spec, this doesn't currently make sense as init containers are ran sequentially.
 We could get around this by having the api throw a validation error if you try to use this field on an init container or just ignore the field.

 Older Kubelets that don't implement the sidecar logic could have a pod scheduled on them that has the sidecar field.
 As this field is just an addition to the Container Spec the Kubelet would still be able to schedule the pod, treating the sidecars as if they were just a normal container.
 This could potentially cause confusion to a user as their pod would not behave in the way they expect, but would avoid pods being unable to schedule.